Welcome Bass Pro Outdoor Days!

 - On shore boat races: Fun for all ages

-- River rides: Paddle the Missouri river in a Junebug!
-Courtesy of Mrs. Pat Jones and Great Rivers Greenway, visitors of all ages can experience the Big Muddy up close and personal in a voyageur class canoe (similar to those used by Lewis and Clark) with the experts from Big Muddy Adventures and Quapaw Canoe Company.
+- River rides: Paddle the Missouri River in a Junebug!
+Courtesy of Mrs. Pat Jones.
+Visitors of all ages can experience the Big Muddy up close and personal in a voyageur class canoe (similar to those used by Lewis and Clark) with the experts from Big Muddy Adventures and Quapaw Canoe Company.
 Rides are FREE and are provided on a first-come, first-served basis.
 This is an active adventure and your shoes are likely to get muddy, so please come prepared.

 - Comfort station: Fill your water bottle for free!